Ethical Principles and Publication Policy

 Transactions on Electromagnetic Spectrum participates in the CLOCKSS archiving system to ensure the long-term digital preservation and permanent accessibility of its published content.

-Detailed information about the journal’s participation in CLOCKSS is available at the TES Journal CLOCKSS page.
+Detailed information regarding the journal’s participation in the CLOCKSS archiving system is available on the TES Journal CLOCKSS page.

 Repository Policy